JRasmusBm/git-workshop/03_what_is_a_branch.md

 nvim .git/HEAD
 ```

-As you can tell there can be multiple branches pointing to the same commit.
+As we can see there can be multiple branches pointing to the same commit.
 HEAD
 shows which one we are currently working on.
 That branch will follow us around
 when we perform branch operations.

 ## Switching between branches

+The checkout command lets us move HEAD around.

 ```sh
 git checkout main